Underground Fuel Storage Tanks VS Aboveground Fuel Storage Tanks

 Steel components that come in contact with water will corrode so ensuring easy access can reduce or eliminate the need to cut concrete and excavate a pipe or fitting for repair or replacement.
 The NH Department of Environmental Services recently issued a warning about the use of steel flex connectors in direct buried applications.
-Flexible connectors allow for pipe repairs in UST sumps where there is no slack or unions in the piping but the manufacturer did not intend for the pipe to come in contact with soil.
+Regarding soil contact, flexible connectors allow for pipe repairs in UST sumps where there is no slack or unions in the piping but the manufacturer did not intend for the pipe to come in contact with soil.
 According to the Underwriters Laboratory listing UL-2039 flex connectors may be used underground when accessible “within chase piping” or “enclosed tank, transition or dispenser sumps”.

 New construction materials provide superior long-term reliability which lowers the risk of corrosion.
 Installation materials such as nylon, high-density polyethylene and fiberglass-reinforced composite will not rust or corrode.
-Water tight double-wall spill buckets contain fuel while allowing surface water to drain into the backfill and provide increased durability.
-A buried tank is also protected from elements like wind, snow and sun.
+Watertight double-wall spill buckets contain fuel while allowing surface water to drain into the backfill and provide increased durability.
+A buried tank is also protected from elements like wind, snow, and sun.

 What is the Cost of Ownership for an Aboveground Storage Tank?